 William is a partner in the tax practice in the London office.
-He regularly advises on high value structured real estate transactions, property developments and property finance arrangements across the whole range of real estate asset classes.
+He advises on high value structured real estate transactions, property developments and property finance arrangements across the whole range of real estate asset classes.
 He has a particular specialism in REIT taxation, advising a number of the UK’s largest REITS across a range of issues.

 - Apache on its acquisition of Exxon Mobil North Sea Limited's North Sea assets for $1.75 billion

 - Brookfield Property Partners on the structured £560 million acquisition and financing of CityPoint Tower and the sale of One London Wall Place to AGC

 - Canada Pension Plan Investment Board (CPPIB) on its restructuring and part-disposal of The Nova Estate in London, formerly known as Victoria Circle, in a 50:50 joint venture with Land Securities.
 The Project is one of the largest redevelopments in London and has a gross development value in excess of £900m

 - Capital and Counties in relation to the acquisition of a minority stake of 26.3% in Shaftesbury plc across two tranches, for a net consideration of approximately £436 million.